This site is intended for U.S. healthcare professionals.

 Hemorrhagic events, including fatal events, have been reported.
 INLYTA has not been studied in patients with evidence of untreated brain metastasis or recent active gastrointestinal bleeding and should not be used in those patients.
-If any bleeding requires medical intervention, temporarily interrupt the INLYTA dose.
+Withhold and then dose reduce INLYTA or discontinue based on severity and persistence of hemorrhage.

 Cardiac failure has been observed and can be fatal.
 Monitor for signs or symptoms of cardiac failure throughout treatment with INLYTA.
-Management of cardiac failure may require permanent discontinuation of INLYTA.
+Management of cardiac failure may require dose reduction, dose interruption or permanent discontinuation of INLYTA.

 Gastrointestinal perforation and fistula, including death, have occurred.
 Use with caution in patients at risk for gastrointestinal perforation or fistula.
 Monitor for symptoms of gastrointestinal perforation or fistula periodically throughout treatment.